1Majdoleen/Smart-Child-Car-Seat-Temperature-Monitoring-System/README.md

 The system also includes a DC motor to simulate a ventilation fan.
 The idea is that increased airflow around the child seat could help reduce heat buildup in the area when the temperature becomes high.

 The project is not intended to replace a vehicle's air-conditioning system or provide complete cooling.
-Instead, it explores how a simple IoT system could monitor temperature, provide an easy-to-understand warning, and trigger a ventilation mechanism when the temperature reaches a high range.
+Instead, it explores how a simple embedded system could⁠ monitor temperature, provide an easy-to-understand warning, and trigger a ventilation mechanism when the temperature reaches a high range.

 ## Temperature Research